Big-Life-Lab/PHES-ODM/metadata.md

 -   **typeOther**: Description of the measurement in case it is not listed in `type`.

 -   **typeDescription**: Additional information on the performed measurement.

--   **instrumentName**: Name of the instrument used to perform the measurement.

--   **instrumentType**: Type of instrument used to perform the measurement.

-    -   `online`: An online sensor.
-    -   `lab`: Offline laboratory analysis.
-    -   `handheld`: A handheld measurement analyzer.
-    -   `atlineAnalyzer`: An atline analyzer with sampler.
-    -   `other`: An other type of measurement instrument.
-Add description to `instrumentTypeOther`.

--   **instrumentTypeOther**: Description of the instrument in case it is not listed in `instrumentType`.

 -   **aggregation**: When reporting an aggregate measurement, this field describes the method used.